NickPax/my-website/_structures/appositive.md

 If the parenthetical is followed by a list, use a colon and comma:
 E.g. They followed a strict schedule of days: that is [or i.e.], Monday, Wednesday, and Friday.

+If there is a parenthetical in the middle of the sentence before an appositive list, use dashes, and a comma after the parenthetical:
+E.g. The notes she tried to hit -- that is, top C, D, and F -- were just too high.